Celestin-Dartigues/Hytoolpy/README.md

 It uses the derivative method to diagnose test curves and choose the right analytical solution.
 This package contains analytical solutions used to describe groundwater flow around wells, and functions for importing, displaying, and fitting a model to the data.
 An example file is joined to the package to show the functionality.

+You can install it '''pip install git+https://github.com/Celestin-Dartigues/Hytoolpy.git'''

-There is also a streamlit function to do a more "friendly version".
+There is also a streamlit function on going to do a more "click button version".